What is Organic Skin Care?

 The Certified Organic logo not just the word organic on the label or logo brand is a good start.

 While in the past we buy cosmetics indiscriminately, there’s now. a lot of fuss about the harmful effects of some ingredients present in cosmetics.
 With the growing number of skin problems due to some make-up, many researchers today focus on how the chemical content of cosmetics reacts with our skin.
 The good news is: The rise of organic cosmetics and other related products (e.g., soaps, lotion and creams) have given the public a good alternative – beauty items that are organically-made and safe to replace those chemical-based types.

 Organic Skin Care: In a Gist

 So what exactly is “organic” skin care?

-In simplest terms, if a product is labelled ‘organic,’ it means it is made only of plants and other natural raw materials (e.g., leaves, bark of trees, roots).
+In simplest terms, if a product is ‘ certified organic,’ it means it is made only of plants and other natural raw materials (e.g., leaves, tree bark, roots).
 To be considered organic, raw materials should also be grown naturally without adding in pesticides and synthetic chemicals in the process of growing or gathering them.
 Besides, raw resources should not undergo too much chemical processing, including irradiation and compounding.

 However, as normal users like us don’t know well how these products are sourced and made, the best way for us to tell if we’re using the right types is to check the label.
 We also have to remember that when the label says it is ‘organic’, it’s always safer to check the fine print.